Principles for Deciding

 8. Chain of Title: A prior transfer of an author’s economic right prevails over a later transfer, subject to legally designated notice; however, a rightholder may not abuse any dominant or unique position to obstruct reasonably licensing the redissemination of a work.

 Under our seventh principle, only flesh-and-blood creators are originally vested with authors’ rights in their own works.
-Any other party would need to have chain of title running from the creator or creators of a work up to and including herself in order to assure whatever copyright she would assert in the work.
+Any other party, say, a corporation, would need to have chain of title running from the creator or creators of a work up to and including itself in order to assure whatever copyright it would assert in the work.
 What if, at the start of chain of title, no author had effectively consented to cede her rights to anyone else?
 Suppose, as well, that no author’s right has been transferred by law to another party.
-By default, whoever created the work would retain rights over its dissemination.[70]
+By default, whoever created the work would retain rights over its dissemination.[71]

 How to extend chain of title to copyright, even across borders?
-One may transfer economic rights by contract: under most laws, if the holder of an exclusive right initially assigns it to one party and later to another, the first transfer takes effect as against the other.[71]
-Caveats might arise: for example, some laws allow one transferee to prevail over another by giving notice, often by recording the grant on some designated public register, but such local regimes are not globally coordinated.[72]
-As well, transfers of copyright may be made by law, for example, those effectuated in creative teams or employment, in marital communities or inheritance, in corporate successions, etc. In any event, it would be prudent to require a claimant, optimally one with sufficient financial means, to warrant title to any copyright interest this party purports to hold or grant.
-Not only could pertinent transactions, even as checked with due diligence, fail to lock in chain of title worldwide, but no treaty regime systematically dictates which laws would govern transfers of such copyrights as respectively apply in different countries.
-Diverse laws, bearing on chain of title claimed in these rights across borders, could conflict in hard cases.[73]
+One may transfer economic rights by contract: under most laws, if the holder of an exclusive right initially assigns it to one party and later to another, the first transfer in time takes effect as against the other.[72]
+Caveats may come into play: for example, some laws allow one transferee to prevail over another by giving notice, often by recording the grant on some designated public register, but such local regimes are not globally coordinated.[73]
+As well, transfers of copyright may be made by law, for example, those effectuated in creative teams or employment, in marital communities or inheritance, in corporate successions, etc. In any event, it would be prudent to require a claimant, optimally one with sufficient financial means, to warrant title to all the copyright interests that this party purports to grant.
+To start, arguably pertinent transactions, even as checked with due diligence, could fail to lock in chain of title worldwide.
+Further, no treaty regime dictates which laws would govern transfers of copyrights applicable in different countries.
+Finally, diverse laws, bearing on chain of title across borders, could conflict.[74]

 Copyright is supposed to induce authors to market their works openly.
-Optimally, market players ought not distort competition by abusing their leverage on the marketplace, which itself needs good data to function.[74]
+Market players may not distort competition by abusing their leverage on the marketplace, which itself needs good data to function.[75]
 In particular, holders of exclusive rights, in dominant positions, may not frustrate the redissemination of works by arbitrarily rebuffing prospective users.
-For example, a court may reject such a rightholder’s refusal to negotiate any reasonable license to redisseminate protected materials that it controls in a specific market.[75]
+For example, a court may disallow such a rightholder’s refusal to negotiate any reasonable license to redisseminate protected materials that it controls in a specific market.[76]
 Suppose that an author had assigned copyright in her work to one party who both published it and reassigned this copyright to another party who has since disappeared from view, no longer marketing the work.
-Users of this “orphan” work, lacking ready information to find the rightholder with whom to deal, could raise equitable defenses against at least some relief.[76]
-However, parties disseminating protected works, with neither consent nor any defense, could owe authors or other rightholders compensation.
-For example, thus profiting from such materials online, an enterprise facilitating access could be enjoined or held liable.[77]
+Users of this “orphan” work, lacking ready information to find the rightholder with whom to deal, could raise equitable defenses against at least some relief.[77]
+A troubling question looms here: How to provide copyright relief in hard cases arising in chaotic, information-poor markets for protected works?
+Consider those for music, with data on uses scrambled, revenues funneled into obscure plumbing, and doubtful chains of title.[78]

 Enforcement in Hard Cases?
 Under Which Laws?